 Senegal is located in the western most part of Africa’s Sahel region and has a national territory that spans 196,722 km².
-Its population is estimated at 13.5 million, 50% of which live in urban zones according the latest 2013 population census.
+Its population is estimated at 14.3 million, 40.3% of which live in urban zones according the latest 2013 population census.

 Senegal is one of the most stable countries in Africa, and has considerably strengthened its democratic institutions since its independence from France in 1960.
-Senegal has had three peaceful political transitions with four presidents: Leopold Sedar Senghor (1960-1980), Abdou Diouf (1981- 2000), Abdoulaye Wade (2000- 2012).
-In 1980, Senghor resigned and since then, political transitions in 2000 and 2012 have been peaceful and transparent.
-The incumbent president Macky Sall won the run-off election with 65.8% of the vote in March 2012.
+Senegal has had three peaceful political transitions with four presidents: Leopold Sedar Senghor (1960-1980), Abdou Diouf (1981- 2000), Abdoulaye Wade (2000- 2012), and since March 2012, Macky Sall.

-The next presidential election is expected in 2019, however, President Sall has planned to propose a referendum in 2016 to shorten his term from seven to five years, which if adopted by a referendum in 2016, would move elections up to 2017.
+The next presidential election is expected in 2019.
+However, President Sall has planned to propose a referendum in 2016 to shorten his term from seven to five years.
+If the change is adopted, a presidential election will be organized in 2017.

 Senegal aspires to become an emerging country by 2035.
 However, it has been stuck in a low-growth equilibrium since 2006.
 Over the last decade Senegal has been outperformed by Sub-Saharan Africa which grew at an average rate of 6% whereas growth in Senegal averaged only 3.3% since 2006.
 Senegal also performed poorly as compared with non-resource rich Sub-Saharan countries.
 Moreover, while output per capita grew slowly, the volatility of growth was greater than that of other West African Economic and Monetary Union (WAEMU) countries.
-Within Senegal, poverty remains high at 46.7% according to the 2011 Poverty household survey, and the number of poor has risen since 2006.
-Given an estimated annual population growth of 2.6%, gross domestic product (GDP) growth remains well below the rate necessary for significant poverty reduction.
+Within Senegal, poverty remains high at 46.7% according to the 2011 Poverty household survey, and the number of poor has risen during the 2006-2011 period.
+Given an estimated annual population growth of 2.5%, gross domestic product (GDP) growth remains well below the rate necessary for significant poverty reduction.

 An unfavorable investment climate, costly energy, and weak governance systems have prevented the private sector from stimulating the economy.
 External shocks and natural disasters have also slowed growth and increased the vulnerability of the entire economy.